List of NBA single-game scoring leaders

 This is a complete listing of National Basketball Association players who have scored 60 or more points in a regular season game.

-This feat has been accomplished 82 times in NBA history.
-34 players have scored 60 or more points in a game, while just eight players have joined the 70-point club.
-Only six players have scored 60 or more points on more than one occasion: Wilt Chamberlain (32 times), Kobe Bryant (6 times), Damian Lillard (5 times), Michael Jordan (4 times), James Harden (4 times), and Elgin Baylor (3 times).
+This feat has been accomplished 91 times in NBA history.
+37 players have scored 60 or more points in a game, while just ten players have joined the 70-point club.
+Only 10 players have scored 60 or more points on more than one occasion: Wilt Chamberlain (32 times); Kobe Bryant (6 times); Damian Lillard (5 times); Michael Jordan and James Harden (4 times); Elgin Baylor (3 times); and Karl-Anthony Towns, Devin Booker, Luka Dončić, and Stephen Curry (2 times).
 Chamberlain holds the single-game scoring record, having scored 100 points in a game in 1962.
 The youngest player to score at least 60 points in a regular season game is Devin Booker (70 points; 20 years and 145 days), and the oldest is Bryant (60 points; 37 years and 234 days).